Youtube Facebook Twitter Instagram

 Description: Not for the faint-hearted.
 This walk combines the Firetail Walk, Pardalote Walk, Bridle Trail and Fantail Walk to provide a walking loop for those looking for an extra challenge of steepness.
 Dramatic views dominate the scenery.
 Keep in mind that either direction you walk, you will descend and then ascend with an approximately 160m change in altitude.
 Read more...

-Distance: 1,507 m
+Distance: 1,507 m loop

-Description: The Tobruk Walking Circuit is a trail that includes the short Rainforest Gully Walking Circuit and the Bob Dodd Lookout.
+Description: The Tobruk Walking Circuit is a route that includes the short Rainforest Gully Walking Circuit and the Bob Dodd Lookout.
 The easiest way to start this circuit is from the Tobruk Memorial Drive, between the public toilet and the Bob Dodd Lookout.
 Walking anti-clockwise, the walk goes around a gully that features rainforest vegetation and a couple of water crossings.
 The trail then continues to the east towards the escarpment where spectacular views of the Lockyer Valley await.
-The iconic Table Top Mountain ca be observed from different angles and history can be read at the Bob Dodd viewing platform and walkway.
+The iconic Table Top Mountain can be observed from different angles and history can be read at the Bob Dodd viewing platform and walkway.
 Walkers could otherwise start at the Bob Dodd Lookout going towards the Rainforest Gully and back.
+Read more...

-Picnic Point Parklands walking trails map
+Picnic Point Parkland trails map

 Classification: Bushwalking (Grade 4), mountain biking (Intermediate), horse riding (Class 2 intermediate)

-Distance: 2590 m one way
+Distance: 2,590m one way

 Walking time: 1 hour 25 minutes